hrithik-shah/DeltaHacks2025/README.md

 ```bash
 python app.py
 ```
-and on a separate terminal run
+and, simulataneously, on a separate terminal run
 ```bash
 cd delly_belly/client
 npm run dev
 ```

-### 4. Set up environment variables

-Ensure you have the required environment variables set up for APIs and authentication keys (Cohere, and Spoonacular).

 ## How to Use